Pandora: Documentation en: Other Monitoring

 - Period.
 Choose the type of sample to be used: daily, monthly or weekly.
 In this way, an average will be made with the information of the current data and the data in the last four periods.
 If you have chosen daily, the average of the last four days will be chosen.
 Same with weekly or monthly data.

-Finally, we should not forget a field that appears in advanced properties:
+Finally, you should not forget a field that appears in advanced properties:

 - Interval: The interval takes a number of samples from the last 4 days/weeks/month during the duration of that interval.
-For example, if we're taking that sample at 13.00, and the interval we set is one hour, it will take the average to add all the values of the last 4 weeks/months/day from 12.30 to 13.30.
+For example, if you are taking that sample at 13.00, and the interval you set is one hour, it will take the average to add all the values of the last 4 weeks/months/day from 12.30 to 13.30.

-The difference between the numerical predictive calculation and anomalies detection is that the latter compares the value obtained in the prediction calculation with the current one if it is outside a threshold defined by the standard deviation of that calculated period, it returns fault (0), or it returns ok (1) if it is inside.
+The difference between the numerical predictive calculation and anomaly detection is that the latter compares the value obtained in the prediction calculation with the current one.
+If it exceeds a threshold defined by the standard deviation of that calculated period, it returns fault (0), or it returns ok (1) if it does not.